sahipunn/ResponseStatus/README.md

 helm create mypython

 Edit the values.yaml file

+Image:
+Repository :
-Repository : path for the docker image
+path for the docker image

 Deploying to the cluster: